The Top 5 Creative Things We’re Seeing

 In addition to hard-to-find items like toilet paper and Clorox wipes during the lockdown, dumbbells have been an unexpected addition to the list for at-home workouts.
 Now, a hybrid approach to fitness has been trending and isn’t slowing down as fitness fanatics turn to outdoor options to get their sweat on.

 SoulCycle has brought their experience outdoors in select locations for classes 7 days a week.

 Equinox created an outdoor club exclusively for their Los Angeles members and have recently opened their first-ever outdoor club in NYC, comprised of 15,000-square feet of strength and cardio equipment, turf, heated lamps, and on-site food and beverage.
 For a unique experience, Edge, the tallest outdoor observation deck in the Western Hemisphere has teamed up with Equinox gym to bring New Yorkers a fitness class 1,100 feet in the sky.

 Stacked Yoga, a Black-owned and Brooklyn-based yoga studio, is hosting a range of outdoor yoga classes in NYC that emphasize inclusivity and diversity, and available to yogis of all skill levels.
 While some classes are in parks, Stacked launched a series called “Flow for Justice,” which is held at the Black Lives Matter mural in Bedstuy.

 Photo from TimeOut

-Read a few case studies from FIRST clients who have used technology for online experiences here.
+Read a few FIRST case studies from clients who have engaged us for virtual events here.

 Contact us here to learn more about how FIRST can help you deliver creative and engaging virtual events.